-In keeping with the "Public Private Partnerships" model identified in the G20 2011 Seoul Action Plan, our suggestion is for governments to request companies and business associations to share with them their experience of developing and delivering compliance programmes, including anticorruption training aimed at employees and tools for resisting solicitation directed at supply chain partners.
+In keeping with the "Public Private Partnerships" model identified in the G20 2011 Seoul Action Plan, our suggestion is for governments to request companies and business associations to share with them their experience of developing and delivering compliance programmes, including anti-corruption training aimed at employees and tools for resisting solicitation directed at supply chain partners.

 Compliance programmes and training are already underway in both the public and the private sectors.
 We recommend that the synergies and the exchanges between the two be intensified.
 Business and government sharing best practices in compliance could become a highly effective means to curb corruption.
+We recommend that the G20 governments and B20 companies should continue to support the establishment, by the end of 2013, of a Collective Action Hub to share best practices throughout the G20 countries and beyond.